AxonFramework/cdi/README.md

 Please see the examples for details.

 ## Roadmap
-The module currently does not support sagas and snapshoters.
+The module currently does not support sagas, snapshoters and subscription queries.
 Such support will be added as soon as possible.
-We will also add support for Axon 3.3 in the near term.

 ## Acknowledgements
 The work for Axon to support CDI started in the community.
 The earliest CDI support for Axon came from the following folks: